-Every one of these tags have a different activation key code but are linked to your Medical ID record.
+Every one of these tags have a different activation key code printed on them and they are linked to your Medical ID record.

-By default, the records use “Tag” based password security mode, as explained here.
+By default, ID Records use “Tag” based password security mode, as explained here.
 This is the default mode as you set your tags and records up, and everything works out of the box.

 Here is a complication: